Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: State of the Art in Cell-Free ISAC

-Reference~\cite{Cao2023Design} examines a multi-user, multi-target CF-ISAC system and proposes vector orthogonal frequency division multiplexing (OFDM) signals to enhance SE, detection resolution, and latency/Doppler estimation accuracy.
-To estimate the AoAs for multiple targets, a low-complexity grid-searching approach is introduced.
-Additionally, AP beamforming and power allocation are designed using an alternative Lagrange multiplier algorithm.
-In~\cite{Wang2023}, a hybrid beamforming architecture for a multi-user, multi-target cooperative CF dual-function radar-communication network is investigated.
-The hybrid beamforming at APs is designed to maximize the weighted communication sum rate while ensuring the MSE constraint of the beampattern gain for radar sensing.
-This is achieved through a semi-distributed approach using an alternating optimization (AO) algorithm.
-In~\cite{Sakhnini2022Uplink}, a CFMM system with integrated virtual UL radar is proposed.
-The radar system operates in the UL, with a subset of APs dedicated to radar transmission alongside user communications.
+{In~{\cite{Huang2022Coordinated}}, a coordinated power control scheme is investigated for CF-ISAC transmitters.
+The objective is to minimize the total transmit power of the APs while meeting the minimum communication SINR for users and the maximum CRLB for target location estimation.
+Two efficient algorithms based on semidefinite relaxation (SDR) and CRLB approximation are proposed.
+A power allocation algorithm is offered to maximize the sensing SNR while meeting the minimum SINR requirements for users in~{\cite{Behdad2022}}.
+Thereby, a maximum a posteriori ratio test detector is derived to detect the target using signals received at distributed APs.
+In~{\cite{Sakhnini2022Uplink}}, a CFMM system with integrated virtual UL radar is proposed.
+The radar system operates in the UL, with a subset of APs dedicated to radar transmission in addition to user communications.
 Power control is employed at the APs to manage the interference from the communication system on the radar, incorporating linear interference constraints into the sum SE and sum-log-SNR policies.
-Additionally, a low-complexity solution based on the largest large-scale fading heuristic is presented.
+Additionally, a low-complexity solution based on the largest large-scale fading heuristic is presented.}

-In~\cite{Silva2023}, a transmit beamforming design for a single-target, multi-user CF-ISAC system is presented, where a user acts as an adversary attempting to infer the target's position.
-To overcome this, an expectation-maximization algorithm is offered for estimating the transmitted signal, which is subsequently utilized to create replicas of the transmit beampattern for each AP.
-A power allocation algorithm is offered to maximize the sensing SNR while meeting the minimum SINR requirements for users in~\cite{Behdad2022}.
-Thereby, a maximum a posteriori ratio test detector is derived to detect the target using signals received at distributed APs.
-The studies \cite{Behdad2024Interplay, behdad2024Joint} examine DL ultra-reliable low-latency communication (URLLC) in a CF-ISAC system.
-It proposes an SCA-based power allocation algorithm to maximize the EE of the network while meeting the sensing SINR and communication decoding error probability requirements.
+{The studies~{\cite{Behdad2024Interplay, behdad2024Joint}} examine DL ultra-reliable low-latency communication (URLLC) in a CF-ISAC system.
+It proposes an SCA-based power-allocation algorithm to maximize the network EE while meeting the sensing-SINR and communication-decoding-error-probability requirements.
+Reference~{\cite{Yuanyuan2024}} considers a multi-user, single-target CF-ISAC mmWave mMIMO system with capacity-limited fronthaul links.
+A power allocation scheme with a fronthaul compression design is proposed that employs hybrid analog and digital precoders, with digital precoders implemented in the CPU and analog precoders designed at each transmitting AP.
+Two BCD-based algorithms were presented.
+In~{\cite{Mobini:SPAWC:2025}}, a beam scanning protocol was introduced for practical three-dimensional (3D) target localization.
+To improve sensing performance under SE constraints for communication users, a power optimization problem was formulated, yielding a significant reduction in the CRLB for target estimation.}